AdobeDocs/marketo.en/help/sky/add-a-flow-step-to-a-smart-campaign.md

 ---
-Title: add-a-flow-step-to-a-smart-campaign
+title: add-a-flow-step-to-a-smart-campaign
-Description: Add a Flow Step to a Smart Campaign
+description: Add a Flow Step to a Smart Campaign
 ---

 # Add a Flow Step to a Smart Campaign